 Hot Tub Cloudy When Jets Are On

-In a hot tub, the water can sometimes become cloudy when the jets are turned on.
-This occurs due to a phenomenon known as microbubbles.
+When the jets are turned on in a hot tub, the water can sometimes become cloudy due to a phenomenon known as microbubbles.

 This is a normal and temporary occurrence, and the cloudiness usually dissipates over time as the air bubbles rise to the surface and pop.
 It is important to note that cloudy water caused by the jets is typically unrelated to the water’s cleanliness or hygiene.